 These are also the year’s couples will face some of the most difficult and exhausting chapters of parenthood.
 The kids are busy and involved in many activities.
 They are at the age where they are getting in trouble more and causing problems.
 Parents are trying so hard to keep up with them while maintaining the long list of their personal daily to-do lists.
 Unfortunately, this doesn’t leave much time to focus on their spouse.

 Studies show a light at the end of a tunnel.
-The good news is many of these issues and any dissatisfaction begin to decline at this stage.
+The good news is many of these issues and any dissatisfaction begins to decline at this stage.
 If we can push through past the 10-year mark, we are downhill from there.
-This also contribute to the kids getting older and more independent as well as careers are going well.
+This also contributes to the kids getting older and more independent as well as careers are going well.
 There is more time to focus on our marriage again!